 I love using our super easy 5-minute easy chocolate frosting both as a filling and frosting for this cake.

-It's easy to make and can be made ahead, making this a double chocolate decadent cake, the type we all love!
+It's easy to make and can be made ahead of time, making this an intense chocolate cake, the type we all love!

 Filling alternatives

-- Dulce de leche: if you never tried a simple chocolate cake filled with this amazing sweet milk jam, you're missing out, big time!
+- Dulce de leche: If you never tried a simple chocolate cake filled with this amazing sweet milk jam, you're missing out, big time!
+Make sure you buy dulce de leche repostero, which is thicker than regular.

 - White chocolate ganache: this filling can be used by itself or with some peppermint extract for a more festive cake.
 The recipe can be found in the Triple Brownie Cake post.